Ultimate GalapagosJuly 16, 2015 - July 28, 2015

 The following are average high/low temperatures in July for selected locations on our itinerary:

 The U.S. dollar is the standard currency used throughout Ecuador and on board the Isabela II.
 Your voyage includes most necessities; therefore, we strongly recommend that you carry most of your spending money in smaller denominations.
 When bringing U.S. currency into Ecuador, please avoid bringing bills that are torn, stained, written on, or otherwise damaged in any way.
 At the end of your voyage, you may settle your onboard account with your credit card.
 Visa, MasterCard, and American Express credit cards are accepted for payment on board the Isabela II.

 Credit and debit cards are increasingly accepted at Ecuadorian ATMs in the larger cities and are a good source of obtaining funds when traveling.
 If you wish to obtain cash with your debit or credit card, please ensure that you have a four-digit PIN (Personal Identification Number).
 Major credit cards are accepted as payment in well-established shops and in the hotels we use on our expedition.
 They are accepted less frequently in smaller stores and with street vendors.

 You will receive your Pre-Departure Packet—including a Personal Information Form that will need to be returned to Zegrahm, a complete packing list, reading list, and gift certificates—approximately five months prior to departure.
 Final documents—including a final itinerary, contact list, and staff biographies—will be sent approximately one month prior to your departure.

-Electricity in mainland Ecuador and the Galápagos, including the Isabella II, is 110v/60hz, the same as in the U.S. and Canada.
+Electricity in mainland Ecuador and the Galápagos, as well as onboard the Isabela II, is 110v/60hz, the same as in the U.S. and Canada.
 Converters and adapter plugs are not necessary for standard North American appliances.